JoseRuedaRueda/ScintSuite/README.md

 ### Getting started
 **Importing the suite**

+*Short story*:
-*Short story*: Go to the main directory of the suite in your python terminal and run: `import Lib as ss` (or change ss by the name you want)
+- DevUser (install method 1): Go to the main directory of the suite in your python terminal and run: `import ScintSuite as ss` (or change ss by the name you want)
+- VainillaUser (install method 2): run `import ScintSuite as ss` from whatever place, as this is already in your python path

-*Long story*: In order to import the ScintSuite as `import Lib as MyAwesomeName`, you need to set in your environment the different paths to the external modules.
+*Long story*: (only for method 1 of installation) In order to import the ScintSuite as `import ScintSuite as MyAwesomeName`, you need to set in your environment the different paths to the external modules.
 For example, in the case of AUG, the path towards the AUG-python library.
 To do this, you just need to run the file path suite.
 For example, just type in a python terminal `run paths_suite` (being on the main Suite directory).
 After running it, you should be able to import the suite from everywhere in your computer.
-However, if your working directory is the root directory of the Suite, there is no need of running this line, you can just execute directly `import Lib as MyAwesomeName` and enjoy (as the function path_suite is called in the Sutie `__init__.py`)
+However, if your working directory is the root directory of the Suite, there is no need of running this line, you can just execute directly `import ScintSuite as MyAwesomeName` and enjoy (as the function path_suite is called in the Sutie `__init__.py`)

 **Using it**